Skip to content

 The Hamas statement illustrates a pattern visible across the network.
 When Iran’s proxies were asked to fight for the cause, their calculations turned on local survival, not shared ideology.

 Hamas’s financial architecture makes the dynamic particularly stark.
-The group maintains an estimated $500 million portfolio of Turkish real estate and stocks managed by Zaher Jabarin, its director of finance, according to the Foundation for Defense of Democracies.
+The group maintains an estimated $500 million portfolio of Turkish real estate and stocks managed by Zaher Jabarin, its director of finance, according to the Foundation for Defense of Democracies[s].
 Qatar pledged $360 million in annual support in 2021.
 Iran’s funding, while historically significant for military operations, cannot replace the institutional infrastructure that the Gulf provides: bank access, real estate holdings, and a functioning political headquarters.

 The Houthis face a parallel problem.
 They now govern roughly 20 million people in northern Yemen.
 As Foreign Policy noted, “The mountain caves that sheltered an insurgency cannot shelter a state apparatus.”
 Entering the war would expose their governance infrastructure to targeting, trading a functioning quasi-state for solidarity with Tehran.